Greenhouse Gas Reporting Program and the U.S. Inventory of Greenhouse Gas Emissions and Sinks

 A large amount of greenhouse gas emissions in the industrial sector come from the burning of fossil fuels for energy.
 The Inventory has a comprehensive estimate of these emissions, but because it is based on aggregate national data for fuel use, the Inventory cannot show relative emissions from specific industries within the industrial sector.
 Likewise, the Inventory cannot show the largest emitting facilities within a specific industry.

-The GHGRP data provides EPA with a new and invaluable opportunity to use facility-specific information to disaggregate the national estimate for emissions from fossil fuel combustion to specific industries such as refineries, metals production, and chemical manufacturing.
+The GHGRP data provides EPA with an opportunity to use facility-specific information to disaggregate the national estimate for emissions from fossil fuel combustion to specific industries such as refineries, metals production, and chemical manufacturing.
 In addition, it allows for comparison of emissions between facilities within the same industry.
 These data can be an important tool for businesses and other innovators to find cost- and fuel-saving efficiencies that reduce greenhouse gas emissions.

 For a more detailed comparison of Inventory and GHGRP emissions data for the industrial sector, please see the fact sheet GHG Emissions by Industry – GHGRP vs. U.S. GHG Inventory.